scholarslab/CodeLab/Week10/lesson.md

     text = infile.read()
 ```

-and we can write back to files just as easily:
+We can write back to files just as easily, opening a file in `"w"` (write) mode and using the `write()` method:
 ```python
 outfile = open('file.txt', "w")
 outfile.write("Hello Dog!")
 outfile.close()
 ```

-(If you need a refresher, we learned all of this back in [Week 5](../Week05/lesson.md#files))

-But while we've worked with simple text and numerical data like strings and ints plenty, we've also used lists and dictionaries and more structured data too.
-How do we read and write those more complicated kinds of data?

-Let's revisit the way that we read in numbers.
+This is fine enough for simple data, but how do we read and write composite data to a file?

+Let's step back and take a closer look at reading and writing basic data.
 Recall that when we use the `read()` method on a file object like we did above, the data that we get back is a string.
 So, if we had a file named file.text that just contained the number `12345`, we'll get back the string "12345" rather than the integer 12345.

 ```python
 with open('file.txt', "r") as infile: